ibiom-cnr/itsonewb/docs/source/itsonedb/itsonedb_connector.rst

 Galaxy Docker version
 ---------------------

-The ITSoneDB Connector tool shipped with the Docker version of the Workbench requires three additional:
+The ITSoneDB Connector tool shipped with the Docker version of the Workbench requires three additional info:

 #.
 ITSoneDB Url: the Database URL